Login

 MUSEI IN FESTA 2024

-Free admission for residents of the Municipalities of the Metropolitan City of Venice and Mogliano Veneto:
+Free entry for residents of the Municipalities of the Metropolitan City of Venice and Mogliano Veneto:

 BUY ONLINE the MUVE pass to visit the CIVIC MUSEUMS OF VENICE